chancejs/chancejs/docs/text/syllable.md

 The syllable is returned in all lower case.

-A syllable generally alternates between vowel and consanant and is used as the core building block for a word.
+A syllable generally alternates between vowel and consonant and is used as the core building block for a word.